Weekly Tarot Guidance

 Spiritually, The Devil represents spiritual materialism, being trapped by false beliefs, or the need to confront and integrate your shadow self.
 This card can indicate using spirituality for ego purposes, being controlled by religious dogma, or spiritual practices that have become compulsive rather than liberating.
 The Devil may represent the spiritual crisis that comes from denying your shadow aspects, or being drawn to spiritual teachers or practices that actually increase your bondage rather than your freedom.
 This card calls for honest self-examination, shadow work, and the recognition that true spiritual freedom requires acknowledging and integrating all aspects of yourself.

-The Devil Reversed Meaning
+What Does The Devil Reversed Mean?

 The reversed Devil represents breaking free from bondage, overcoming addictions, or finally recognizing that you have more freedom than you realized.
 This card indicates liberation from limiting patterns, toxic relationships, or self-imposed restrictions.
 You're beginning to see through illusions that have kept you trapped and are ready to make different choices.
 The reversed Devil can represent recovery from addiction, leaving unhealthy situations, or overcoming fears that have controlled your life.
 This card suggests that you're reclaiming your power and taking responsibility for creating positive change in your life.